 Personally, my favourite drugstore cleanser is The Neutrogena Ultra-Gentle Hydrating Cleanser.

-Both work amazingly for my sensitive skin, and are highly recommend for a winter skincare routine.
+All of these products work amazingly for my sensitive skin, and are highly recommend for a winter skincare routine.

 6. Apply Your Moisturizer Right After Your Cleanser

 Speaking of your cleanser, be sure to apply your moisturizer right after your cleanser.

 If you leave your skin naked for more than 30 minutes, your skin will get dehydrated, which you definitely want to avoid in the winter.